apploft/APLKeyboardControls/README.md

 InputAccesoryView above the keyboard with done button and optional previous and next buttons.

 * close the keyboard with a done button
-* navigate between text fields and text views with optional previous and next buttons
+* navigate between text fields, text views and search bars with optional previous and next buttons
 * skips hidden inputs
 * completely customizable bar button items and toolbar
 * implemented with iOS 7 in mind